 But this subject can become tricky in development where parts of the process are contracted out to fabric vendors, sewing factories, etc. Generally, most contractors will not sign an NDA, but this is NOT because they don’t care for your designs.

 Factory owners have no interest in voluntarily showing your products to other designers; they are in the business of serving you and keeping your business.
 Knowing how important your designs are, sharing them would hurt your business as well as their business, not to mention would result in a bad reputation.

-The reason they will not sign an NDA is because they really cannot control who will see your product while it’s in work.
+The main reason they will not sign an NDA is because they really cannot control who will see your product while it’s at work.